- About This Program

 Adults often express that they can always tell a 4-H member, because they are the youth that are capable of speaking in front of an audience, they have strong organizational skills, their work ethic is positive, and they are open-minded regarding others.

-4-H members usually belong to a local club that has a volunteer leader.
-In McHenry County over 30 clubs and an additional 60 school classrooms are involved in 4-H. To become a member, call our local office at 815-338-3737.
+To become a member, call our local office at 815-338-3737.
 Or if you would like to volunteer as a leader, we would be happy to help you establish your own club.